 Golfer’s elbow is a misleading name for this painful condition.
-You don’t have to be a golfer to experience pain and a reduced range of motions in your elbow.
+You don’t have to be a golfer to experience pain and a reduced range of motion in your elbow.
 In reality, the inflammation of the muscles and ligaments in the elbow can be caused by everyday activities.
 In this article, we will show you how chiropractic care for golfer’s elbow can help you heal from this condition without painkillers.

 What Causes Golfer’s Elbow?

 Golfer’s elbow is the result of overuse of the muscles and ligaments in your elbow.
 If your job involves gripping and lifting weights (movers, factory workers) you may suffer from golfer’s elbow at a certain point.

 The intense physical effort over a long period of time will cause micro-tears in the muscles and tendons.
 These micro-tears generate inflammation.
 The tendons and muscles become stiff and painful.
 In time, the slight sense of discomfort will grow into pain and stiffness.

 The RICE Method Is Not the Best Option